-In 1898, further magazines were built on the opposite side of the creek along North End Beach together with a jetty and a light railway.
+In 1898, twenty three magazines were built on the opposite side of the creek along North End Beach / New Brighton Beach together with a jetty and a light railway.

 There was just one small consideration when building a jetty along this stretch of beach.
 Part of the reason why the Rocket Brigade was so unsuccessful in snaring ships with their rope might have been the appalling weather, but equally responsible was the fact that many vessels got stuck on a sandbar some 350 metres offshore.
 To bypass this obstacle, presumably the jetty would have to be longer than that.